libremfg/rhize-docs/content/how-to/publish-subscribe/turn-value-into-event.md

     identifier:
 ---

-A {{< abbr "data source" >}} might emit a high volume of data, but not all this data is useful.
+A {{< abbr "data source" >}}  can emit a high volume of data, but not all this data is useful.
-To filter the data for significant events, use the _rules engine_ to write rules to trigger workflows.
+To filter for significant events, use the _rules engine_ to write rules to that trigger workflows when conditions are met.

 The Rhize rules engine evaluates incoming values from a data source and then converts significant changes into _events_ to be processed by a {{< abbr "bpmn" >}} workflow.
 Each rule exists on the level of the {{< abbr "equipment class" ->}}.
-Rules work by evaluating the selected properties for a specified change.
+Each rule evaluates changes that happen to a set of specified properties for a data source.
-If the evaluation condition is true, the engine throws a trigger to start a workflow.
+If the condition evaluates to `true`, the engine throws a trigger to start a workflow.
 You can also use the message payload to create variables for the workflow to use.